Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 I was chatting with a potential client about the need to outsource their link building services to us.

-He mentioned that it would be cheaper to do it in-house.
+He mentioned that it would be cheaper to hire an in house link builder.

 “All I need to do is find someone on Upwork, pay them $1500 a month, and I’ll be good”